Fishing Seasons and Regulations in Canada 2026

 - Visitors should confirm whether a province limits free dates to residents

-These are the pages that do the heavy lifting when you are deciding when to fish, what licence applies, and where the local rule check belongs.
+These pages help when you are deciding when to fish, what licence applies, and where the local rule check belongs.

 2026 Licence Updates